aschneeberger/table-for-fortran/README.md

 double precision , dimension(:) , allocatable :: retreived_data

 !
-Get the the column from the table retreived_data = my_table%get_column('column1')
+Get the the column from the table retrieved_data = my_table%get_column('column1')
 ```

 ## Modify the table

 ### Add a column

-It is possible you want to add a column in your table after it is created.
-The column you want to add must have the same number of rows as the `data_table` where you add the column.
-You can add a column with the `add_column` method.
+To add a column in your table after its creation use the `add_column` method.
+The column you want to add must have the same number of rows as the `data_table` which you want to append the column.

 __Example__